Choff3/letterboxd-sync/README.md

 ![Letterboxd Sync Project Poster](Letterboxd%20Sync%20Project%20Poster.png)

 This is a set of Python scripts that scrapes a [Letterboxd](https://letterboxd.com) watchlist and then adds the movies from that list to your [Plex](https://www.plex.tv/) watchlist.
-If a movie is not available in your Plex library, the missing movies will then be added to your [Radarr](https://github.com/Radarr/Radarr) instance.
+If a movie is not available in your Plex library, the missing movies will then be added to your [Overseerr](https://overseerr.dev/) instance.

-If the `PLEX_TOKEN` or `PLEX_HOST` variables are not applied, all movies on the watchlist will attempt to be added to Radarr.
-The script can also be used without Radarr.

 ## How It Works